 Facility A or Facility B (if activated) is payable in full on August 1, 2016.
-Facility C is payable seven years after the closing of the facility.
 Maturity may be accelerated by the Bank upon an Event of Default (as defined).
 Prepayment may be made without penalty or premium at any time upon the required notice to the Bank.

 Facility A is subject to debt covenants (capitalized terms are defined therein) including: 1) Minimum Tangible Net Worth of not less than \$92,000, increased annually by 50% of Net Income, and 2) Minimum EBITDA of not less than \$5,000; and requires the Company to maintain its primary domestic deposit accounts with the bank.
+At December 28, 2013, the Company was in compliance with all debt covenants related to Facility A as follows: